 San Simeon Camping: Near Hearst Castle and Morro Bay

-This guide includes campgrounds around San Simeon, Hearst Castle and Morro Bay.
-Any of these locations are convenient for visiting the whole area.
+This guide includes campgrounds between the towns of San Simeon and Morro Bay.
+Both locations are convenient for visiting the whole area.

-If you're planning to visit San Simeon or Hearst Castle, especially during vacation season and you want to stay in one of those state parks, you'll need to get a head start.
+If you're planning to visit San Simeon or Hearst Castle, especially during vacation season and you want to stay in a state park campground, you'll need to get a head start on reservations.
 Or be very flexible about your dates.